conma293/CRTP/#Commands Ref.md

 Basically this means if we have compromised a service account/machine and a Domain Admin connects, we can obtain their TGT which is embedded inside the Delegated TSG Ticket.

-Once TGS with Delegation enabled is received by the service machine, the TGT extracted and stored in the machine’s lsass process.
-This means if we have localadmin on the service machine, we can obtain this TGT hash by dumping creds from lsass.
+Once TGS with Delegation enabled is received by the service machine, the TGT is extracted and stored in the machine’s lsass process.
+This means if we have localadmin on the service machine, we can obtain this TGT by dumping creds.

 # Unconstrained Delegation